otidev/moonengine/FAQ.md

 ## NO DOCS!!!
 Sorry, the current documentation (if you can call it that), is really simple.
 I might add Doxygen to it, though!

-## Why is there a Makefile?
-As of now, the CMake doesn't work on Linux, and I am keeping it [the Makefile] there so that someone could still find a way to compile it.
-(I am working on the CMake!)